aosabook/500lines/data-store/data-store.markdown

 then I extended DBDB to persist to disk, and even later added the concept of NodeRefs.
-Most of the tests didn't have to change, which gave me confidence that things were still working as expected.
+Most of the tests didn't have to change, which gave me confidence that things were still working.

 Respect the Single Responsibility Principle.
 Classes should have at most one reason to change.